hazyikmis/codility/README.md

 Currently all solutions so far are in the src.file...
 In the near future separate js files will be created for each problem.

-(All are %100 success, except GenomicRangeQuery, it's 72%)
+(All are %100 success, except GenomicRangeQuery, it's 72% and MinAvgTwoSlice, that's 60%)

 Enjoy.